sopra-steria-norge/openright-simple-server-seed/rpm-package-example/README.md

 # Installation on Redhat/Centos/Fedora

-Install JDK 1.8 or higher before proceeding.
+Install JDK 1.8 or higher first.

-##using RPM or YUM locally
+## using rpm or yum locally
 rpm: `sudo rpm -ivh <rpm file name>`

 yum: `sudo yum install <rpm file name>`

 # Installation on Ubuntu

-Install JDK 1.8 or higher before proceeding.
+Install JDK 1.8 or higher first.

 ## Using alien
 `sudo alien -i --scripts <rpm file name>`

-# Using YUM with repository
+# Installation using YUM with repository
 Works out-of-the-box on redhat/centos/fedora (may be used on debian distros if installing yum).

 `sudo yum install openright-rpm-package-example`

 Assumes the artefact is available in a configured YUM repository.